ml-atomistic

 The approach

-Metatensor provides a shared data format (TensorMap) for representing atomistic ML data: atomic descriptors, model predictions, training labels.
-The format is framework-agnostic and supports sparse, block-structured tensors with metadata about which atoms and properties each block describes (Bigi et al. 2025).
+Metatensor provides a shared data format (TensorMap) for atomistic ML tensors - descriptors, predictions, training labels - with metadata about which atoms and properties each block describes (Bigi et al. 2025).
+The format is framework-agnostic, sparse, and block-structured.
+Metatomic wraps trained models behind one interface that simulation engines call directly.
+Integration cost drops from O(M x E) to O(M + E).

 My contributions